!! Stop Press !!

-Other requested variance include:
+Other requested variances included:

 • Side setbacks: 9m required; 1.55m requested